entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 222. Pectoral lepidotrichia: not expanded (0), expanded (1).
 > Forey (1998), in part, Clément (2005), in part, Friedman & Coates (2006), in part, Yabumoto (2008), in part, Geng *et al.* (2009), in part, Wendruff (2011), in part, Wendruff & Wilson (2012), in part, Dutel *et al.* (2012), in part, Zhu *et al.* (2012), in part, Graf (2012), in part, Wen *et al.* (2013), in part, Cavin *et al.* (2013), in part, Cavin & Grădinaru (2014), in part, Arratia & Schultze (2015), in part, Gess & Coates (2015), in part, Dutel *et al.* (2015), in part, Cavin *et al.* (2017), in part, Renesto & Stockar (2018), in part, Toriño *et al.* (2021), in part, Character 99.

 > - Clement *et al.* (in review): "Forey (1998, char.
-99)12 described the paired fin lepidotrichia either as not expanded or expanded.
-Four actinistian genera (i.e., Laugia, Coccoderma, Holophagus, and Libys) were coded as having expanded paired fin lepidotrichia.
-However, two different conditions are covered by the expression, expanded lepidotrichia: (1) in Libys and Holophagus, the pectoral lepidotrichia are broad and relatively longer than in comparative species and (2) in Laugia and Coccoderma, the pelvic lepidotrichia are disproportionately long.
+99) described the paired fin lepidotrichia either as not expanded or expanded.
+Four actinistian genera (i.e., *Laugia*, *Coccoderma*, *Holophagus*, and *Libys*) were coded as having expanded paired fin lepidotrichia.
+However, two different conditions are covered by the expression, expanded lepidotrichia: (1) in *Libys* and *Holophagus*, the pectoral lepidotrichia are broad and relatively longer than in comparative species and (2) in *Laugia* and *Coccoderma*, the pelvic lepidotrichia are disproportionately long.
 We are splitting the original expanded condition into two characters to reflect the disparity.
 Character 222 takes into account solely the condition of the pectoral lepidotrichia."

 223. Pelvic lepidotrichia: not expanded (0), expanded (1).
 > Forey (1998), in part, Clément (2005), in part, Friedman & Coates (2006), in part, Yabumoto (2008), in part, Geng *et al.* (2009), in part, Wendruff (2011), in part, Wendruff & Wilson (2012), in part, Dutel *et al.* (2012), in part, Zhu *et al.* (2012), in part, Graf (2012), in part, Wen *et al.* (2013), in part, Cavin *et al.* (2013), in part, Cavin & Grădinaru (2014), in part, Arratia & Schultze (2015), in part, Gess & Coates (2015), in part, Dutel *et al.* (2015), in part, Cavin *et al.* (2017), in part, Renesto & Stockar (2018), in part, Toriño *et al.* (2021), in part, Character 99.

 > - Clement *et al.* (in review): "Forey (1998, char.
-99)12 described the paired fin lepidotrichia either as not expanded or expanded.
-Four actinistian genera (i.e., Laugia, Coccoderma, Holophagus, and Libys) were coded as having expanded paired fin lepidotrichia.
-However, two different conditions are covered by the expression, expanded lepidotrichia: (1) in Libys and Holophagus, the pectoral lepidotrichia are broad and relatively longer than in comparative species and (2) in Laugia and Coccoderma, the pelvic lepidotrichia are disproportionately long.
+99) described the paired fin lepidotrichia either as not expanded or expanded.
+Four actinistian genera (i.e., *Laugia*, *Coccoderma*, *Holophagus*, and *Liby*s) were coded as having expanded paired fin lepidotrichia.
+However, two different conditions are covered by the expression, expanded lepidotrichia: (1) in *Libys* and *Holophagus*, the pectoral lepidotrichia are broad and relatively longer than in comparative species and (2) in *Laugia* and *Coccoderma*, the pelvic lepidotrichia are disproportionately long.
 We are splitting the original expanded condition into two characters to reflect the disparity.
 Character 223 takes into account solely the condition of the pelvic lepidotrichia."

 224. Pelvic fins, position of: anterior to level of D1 (0), between level of D1 and D2 (1), posterior to level of D2 (2). (ordered)
 > Cloutier (1991a), Cloutier (1991b), Character 43 and Character 71;  Forey (1991), Character 51; Forey (1998), polarity, Clément (2005), polarity, Friedman & Coates (2006), polarity, Yabumoto (2008), polarity, Geng *et al.* (2009), polarity, Wendruff (2011), polarity, Wendruff & Wilson (2012), polarity, Dutel *et al.* (2012), polarity, Zhu *et al.* (2012), polarity, Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), polarity, Arratia & Schultze (2015), polarity, Gess & Coates (2015), polarity, Dutel *et al.* (2015), polarity, Cavin *et al.* (2017), polarity, Renesto & Stockar (2018), polarity, Toriño *et al.* (2021), polarity, Character 100.

 > - Clement *et al.* (in review): "The three character-states form a morphocline.
 The order of character-states has been changed from the original description of the character (Cloutier, 1991a,b, char.
-4395,96; Forey, 1991, char.
-5197; Forey, 1998, char.
-10012).
+43; Forey, 1991, char.
+51; Forey, 1998, char.
+100).

 225. Pelvic bones on each side separate (0), fused in midline (1)
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 108.